Shubham1204/adhar/README.md

-This is a adhar card ui website
+This is a adhar card user interface website